kaychester1/Advance-Web-Design-Kaylah-Chester-2020/README.md

 		<div class="column2">
 			<center>
 				<div class="words2">
 				I am a Junior here at Millersvilles.
-I was born in Philadelphia.
-My strong suit, when it comes to design, is mostly print design.
-Coding is something I do struggle alot in, but it is something I want to get better since it is a important aspect of graphic design.
+I was born in Philadelphia, PA.
+My strong suit when it comes to design, is mostly print design.
+Coding is something I do struggle alot with, but it is something I want to get better since it is a important aspect of graphic design.
 My favorite aspect of design is mostly print work and building logo's, and motion design.
-Motion is my favorite because I wanted to be a traditional animator but this is the closest I get to it doing it, even though I don't know the program as a whole.
+Motion is my favorite because I wanted to be a traditional animator when I was in highschool but this is the closest I get to it doing it, even though I don't know the programs as a whole.
 				</div>
 			</center>
 		</div>